Snitkin-Lab-Umich/Data-Flow-SOP/processing-nanopore-samples.md

 ![image](pics/transfer-nanoQC-results.png)

-11. Once you have confirmed that the results has been moved (you should get an email from globus), create a folder, `nanoQC_snakemake_pipeline`, in your newly moved results folder here `/nfs/turbo/umms-esnitkin/Project_Test_Nanopore_Org/Sequence_data/ONT/2024-11-07_Batch1/`.
+11. Once you have confirmed that the results have been moved (you should get an email from globus), create a folder, `nanoQC_snakemake_pipeline`, in your newly moved results folder here `/nfs/turbo/umms-esnitkin/Project_Test_Nanopore_Org/Sequence_data/ONT/2024-11-07_Batch1/`.

 > `cd` into your nanoQC results folder and create a new folder `nanoQC_snakemake_pipeline`.